revarbat/Mandoline/README.txt

 Calibration:
-  Mandoline comes with reasonable starting defaults for slicing files for printing on a MakerBot CupcakeCNC with a Mk5 extruder.
+  Mandoline comes with reasonable starting defaults for slicing files for printing on a MakerBot Thingomatic with a Mk7 extruder.
 Machines vary a lot, though, so you'll need to calibrate for your machine.

-Usage:
-Mandoline is a lightning-fast command-line program that slices 3D files into toolpaths for home-build thermoplastic-extrusion 3D printers like the RepRap or MakerBot.
-It can currently parse 3D input files in .STL binary or ASCII formats.
-Output will be in G-Code or .S3G formatted files.
-(Not yet implemented)

-At the moment it doesn't yet output toolpaths of any sort, so it's far less than useful.
-It's an alpha state progress demo, really.
+Debugging:
 You can dump SVG files for each layer, for debugging purposes.
 What is implemented is the basic carve and interior infill.
 And that's buggy.
-It won't do multiple shells and insets and rafts and comb yet.
+It won't do cooling or comb or filament retraction yet.

-What is implemented, though, is extremely fast.
-I mean OMGWTFBBQ fast.
+What is implemented, though, is pretty fast.
 Don't take my word for it.
 Download the code and compile it, and slice a complex STL file with it.
-If comparing it to another slicer, compare the Carve and Infill times.
+If comparing it to another slicer, compare the Carve, Inset, Infill and Raft times.

 Usage:
+  mandoline [OPTIONS] FILE
-mandoline [OPTIONS] FILE.stl
+  mandoline -m MATERIAL [OPTIONS] FILE

 Options include:

-  -i FLOAT    Infill density.
-From 0.0 to 1.0.
-  -l FLOAT    Layer thickness. (mm)
+    -m STRING   Extruded material. (default ABS)
-  -f FLOAT    Filament diameter. (mm)
+    -f FLOAT    Filament diameter. (default 3.0 mm)
-  -F FLOAT    Filament feedrate. (mm/sec)
+    -F FLOAT    Filament feedrate. (default 0.689 mm/s) -i FLOAT    Infill density. (default 0.20)
-  -r FLOAT    Width/Thickness ratio.
-  -p INT      Number of perimeter shells.
-(Not implemented yet) -s FLOAT    Scale model by factor.
-  -r FLOAT    Rotate by X degrees around Z axis.
+    -l FLOAT    Slicing layer thickness. (default 0.36 mm) -p INT      Number of perimeter shell layers. (default 2) -r INT      Number of Raft layers. (default 2)
+    -w FLOAT    Extrusion width over thickness ratio. (default 1.75) -c          DON'T center model on platform before slicing.
+    -S FLOAT    Scale model.  (default 1x)
+    -R FLOAT    Rotate model about Z.  (default 0 deg) -d PREFIX   Dump layers to SVG files with names like PREFIX-12.34.svg.
-  -t INT      Number of Threads in threadpool.
+    -t INT      Number of threads to slice with. (default 8)
-  -d STRING   For every layer, saves an SVG file with the given prefix.

 TODO:
-From Revar on 2010-12-30:
-Things that are implemented:
- Multithreading.
-Uses a thread pool with configurable thread count.
- Simple geometry code.
- CompoundRegion constructive boolean geometry.
- STL reading.
-(ASCII and binary)
- Carving.
-Slices the STL into CompoundRegions.
- Interior Infill.
-Generates rectangular infill paths of appropriate density.
- SVG Dumping.
-Generates an SVG file per layer to show what is going on.

-Things to do:
   Come up with a good calibration scheme.
- Debug the CompoundRegion constructive boolean geometry code.
- Raft/Raftless.
- Inset.
-Write the Inset code to inset CompoundRegions, so we can make shells.
+  Optimize the Inset code for speed.
   Support.
 I want to have it handle multiple tool heads, or same-material support structures.
- Bridging/Surface Infill.
-Look ahead and behind to determine what areas need 100% infill.
   PathFinder.  (with Comb) Join and optimize the isolated paths into contiguous tool paths.
- Export.
-I'd like it to generate either GCode or .s3g files.

-When the Inset code is done, and the CompoundRegion union/difference/intersection code is debugged, most of the rest of the to-do list becomes simpler.
-Inset obviously needs inset code.
-Surface Infill/Bridging uses the boolean geometry code to figure out what needs surfacing.

-I've been concentrating on the geometry library and the infill code so far.
-If someone wants to take on the Comb, PathFinder and Export subsystems, that'd be awesome.
+  Implement .s3g file Export option.